Everybody likes fun. And fun, like anything, can be nuanced; not all fun is created equal.

 Type III Fun

-Not fun at all.
+Type 3 fun is not fun at all.
 Not even in retrospect.
 Afterward, you think, “What in the hell was I doing?
 If I ever come up with another idea that stupid, somebody slap some sense into me.”
 Many alpine climbs.
 Failed relationships that lacked Type I fun.
 Offwidths.
 Writing a book.

 Into which category a given experience falls, of course, is highly subjective and highly subject to shifts (particularly from III to II) born of the rosy reflections afforded us by the passage of time.